ENCODE-DCC/atac-seq-pipeline/docs/tutorial_sge.md

       $ cd atac-seq-pipeline
     ```

 3. Set your parallel environment (PE) and queue in `workflow_opts/sge.json`.
 If your SGE cluster does not have any PE, ask your admin to add one for our pipeline.
-If you don't want specify a queue then remove `, "sge_queue" : "YOUR_SGE_QUEUE"` from the file.
+If you don't want to specify any queue then remove `, "sge_queue" : "YOUR_SGE_QUEUE"` from the file.
     ```
       {
           "default_runtime_attributes" : {